 Frugal people know that there’s certain personal finance actions that take little time and effort but offer tremendous rewards.
 For example, taking ten minutes to optimize their 401K investments allows frugal people to potentially cut years off their working life.

-Other examples of actions that have a high return on investment include:
+Other common habits of frugal people that have a high return on investment include:

 # 1 – They’ll shop their insurance with high rated insurers at least once every two years

-- Quick Action: Use a site like Esurance, which takes only a few minutes to get a quote, to see if you can save.
+- Quick Action: Use a site like Esurance, which takes only a few minutes to get a quote.
 Why Esurance?
-Esurance offers Express Lane quoting, which looks up your vehicles information automatically, saving you tons of time and hassle.
+Esurance offers Express Lane quoting, which looks up your vehicle’s information automatically, saving you tons of time and hassle.
 All you need to get a quote is your name, date of birth, and address.

-# 2 – They earn cash back on all their online purchases
+# 2 – They earn cash back on all their purchases

 Habit # 3: Know When Refinancing Makes Sense